These towering, jagged rock walls are astonishing, standing side by side as if in procession, like hooded penitents.

-At the exit of the village of Les Mées, they are there, mysterious, putting the curiosity on the alert.
+At the edge of the village of Les Mées, they stand there, mysterious, arousing curiosity.

-In the 19th century, a writer, taking up a fable in a collection of oral legends, gave a version that he passed off as authentic.
+In the 19th century, a writer included a fable in a collection of oral legends, presenting it as authentic.

-That of the monks petrified by Saint Donat, hermit of Lure.
+It tells the story of monks petrified by Saint Donat, a hermit from Lure.

-The monks, at the mere sight of seven Saracen prisoners, in a lascivious posture, who were being extracted from a castle where they were captive, were about to commit the sin of concupiscence under their robes.
+At the mere sight of seven Saracen prisoners, in a lascivious posture, being led out of the castle where they were held captive, the monks were about to commit the sin of lust beneath their robes.

-In addition to these famous Penitents, Les Mées has a very interesting heritage.
+In addition to these famous Penitents, Les Mées is home to a very interesting heritage.

-First of all, the Saint-Roch chapel built on the bases of a Roman building, then the Saint-Blaise and Notre-Dame de l'Olivier churches.
+First there is the Saint-Roch chapel, built on the foundations of a Roman building, then the churches of Saint-Blaise and Notre-Dame de l'Olivier.

-Among the riches of Les Mées, we cannot forget the olive tree, the oil mills, the Olive Tree Museum and the Pigeon House Ecomuseum.
+Among Les Mées' treasures, we mustn't forget the olive trees, the oil mills, the Olive Tree Museum, and the Pigeon Loft Ecomuseum.

 Tourist Office